drorlab/atom3d/docs/creating_datasets.rst

 ***********************************

 Once you have processed your dataset, you probably want to split it in training, validation and test set.
-In the following example, we assume that we want to split the dataset generated above according to a predefined split and that the IDs that belong in each dataset are defined in the files train.txt, valid.txt and test.txt.
+In the following example, we assume that we want to split the dataset generated above according to a predefined split and that the IDs for the structures that belong in each dataset are defined in the files *train.txt*, *valid.txt* and *test.txt*.

   .. code:: python

-    import os
     import atom3d.splits.splits as spl

     # Load split values